How to Use Brand Storytelling to Break Through:

 Brand Storytelling Basics

-It's critical to build your brand storytelling knowledge off of a strong foundation.
+It's critical to begin with a strong brand storytelling foundation.

 So if you're new to storytelling as a marketing concept, this chapter is for you.